High Cascades Complex Summary

 Timber (Litter and Understory)

 Mix of coniferous forests with heavy fuel loading and significant litter accumulation.
 Highest elevations include more openings in forest cover and meadow/sparse grass.
-Dead/down fuel moisture recovering well from previously very dry conditions.
+Heavy surface fuels and litter layer only partially receptive to fire spread.

 |Projected Incident Activity|